linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 In our studies, we will take  $\mathbf{Q}$  models to be black boxes, capable of helping use go back and forth from parameter space to security prices, without worrying too much about their underlying mathematics or calibration techniques.
 For us, they are essentially nonlinear transformations of security prices for purposes of identifying and constructing quantitative  $\mathbf{P}$  trading models.
 Reasonable models have coefficients (parameters) that only vary within some plausible bounds.
 If we start to find implied parameters approaching or outside those bounds, either the model is unreasonable or the securities prices generating them are unlikely to last for a long time.
 We will address in greater detail when we consider backtesting.

-1.1.5.
-Things We Cannot Really Model.
+#### 1.1.5 Things We Cannot Really Model

 There are some things that are very impractical to model, even though we might really want to

 - Capital structure events (mergers, acquisitions, buybacks, debt issues, fraud),